khuedoan/homelab/docs/src/deployment/deployment.md

 make
 ```

 Yes it's that simple!
-Continue to the next section to update your DNS.
+Continue to the next section to update your DNS before you can access the home page at <home.example.com>.